 The Vehicle Repair Program came at just the right time.
 My older car was beginning to be unsafe to drive.
-The program helped repair the broken driver's window, replace my worn out tires, and fix the suspension-right before a big ice storm.
+The program helped repair the broken driver's window, replace my worn out tires , and fix the suspension-right before a big ice storm.
 I don't live near an easily accessible bus route, so being able to use my car is really important to me ...
 The staff were really wonderful and responsive to work with!"

-over 50 local repair shops
+In 2020, CAP-HC worked with over 50 local repair shops